 - Students may choose to author (or in some cases) to co-author an article on some aspect of either statistics or research methodology.
 The paper should be written as if to be published, and will generally entail close supervision by one or more faculty.
 This proposal is to be submitted to the Research Tool Committee for approval.

 Doctoral students are required to complete one semester (3 credits) of an apprenticeship relevant to their professional goals.
 This apprenticeship is ordinarily served as an instructor of an undergraduate course in educational psychology.
-Other apprenticeships may be served as test and measurement consultants or as academic advisors to masters students.
-Apprenticeships are closely mentored by faculty, and there is a regular seminar for apprentice instructors.
+In special circumstances, and after consultation with the division director, other apprenticeships may be arranged as test and measurement consultants or as academic advisors to masters students.
+Apprenticeships are closely monitored by faculty, and there is a regular seminar for apprentice instructors.

 Full Time Study in Residence